Frequently Asked Questions

 - Are dorms air conditioned?

 None of the Princeton University camp dorms have air conditioning.
-We recommend participants bring a fan with them.
+We recommend that participants bring a fan.

 - How are the campers housed in the dorms?

 Campers are housed in the following order: roommate request (NOT GUARANTEED), age/grade.
 Younger campers will usually be placed with a roommate, while older campers will be given single rooms.